ryan-mcclue/musings/artful-ai.md

 better person prints: https://www.youtube.com/watch?v=xSkyLuRnt4g

-can put ourselves into images, but have to train with ≈20GB VRAM using diffusers
+can put ourselves into images, but have to train with ≈20GB VRAM using diffusers 20 photos (of various emotions) in 1:1 aspect ratio:
+* 3 images full body
+* 5 naval upwards
+* 12 face
+set class to person
+we save model weights, which can then be supplied to the webui? in prompts use token and class, e.g. RYan person low 'guidance scale' is more detailed?

+HuggingFace hosts CompVis stable diffusion models? accept license agreement and use account access token

 text to human animation: https://github.com/GuyTevet/motion-diffusion-model